Botanical Ingredient

 Matricaria chamomilla

-Chamomile is one of the most ancient and widely used medicinal herbs in the world, with a documented history spanning over 5,000 years across Egyptian, Greek, and Roman traditions.
-Its flower heads contain a rich blend of terpenoids and flavonoids — most notably bisabolol, chamazulene, and apigenin — that produce potent anti-inflammatory, skin-healing, and calming effects.
-Chamazulene, the compound responsible for chamomile essential oil's distinctive blue color, is one of the most studied botanical anti-inflammatories.
+Chamomile is one of the most ancient and widely used herbs in the world, with a documented history spanning over 5,000 years across Egyptian, Greek, and Roman traditions.
+Its flower heads contain a rich blend of terpenoids and flavonoids — most notably bisabolol, chamazulene, and apigenin — that contribute to its gentle, skin-soothing character.
+Chamazulene, the compound responsible for chamomile essential oil's distinctive blue color, is one of the most studied botanical compounds in skin care.

 Chamomile flowers with white petals and golden yellow centers in garden